helloman37/bazzite-rgb-fix/README.md

  As soon as I finish the iso, it will be here.

  Almost done idc what they posted.
 They think they rule Linux.
-See image below fir special message to those vbazzite idiots!!
+See image below for special message to those bazzite idiots!!
+This would had been out sooner, I do have a life.

 ![screenshot](5_3a01cc0f-054f-4784-b102-1c7a97927ea6(1).jpg)